Prime exemplars of Heurist’s role in a range of publicly-available sites are described below.

 The Heurist team populated the Heurist database with more than 10,000 life events extracted from the Book of Remembrance text.
 These events were linked to the individuals concerned, educational institutions and geographical locations to allow the creation of personal lifelines and broader timelines and maps.
 About 27,000 scanned photographs and documents, held in the University Archives, were also loaded and linked to individuals.

-To populate the website, a Heurist XML feed is converted via Doctrine to a NoSQL database which drives the website.
+The highly customised website was built as a separate application which harvests the Heurist database nightly from an XML feed; the Heurist XML feed is converted via Doctrine to a NoSQL database which drives the website.

 The Heurist database will form an ongoing resource for the collection of further information, with plans to eventually allow direct public input, with editorial control, and public access to the wider range of analytical possibilities available through Heurist.